Welcome to UtiliNet Europe 2018

 Associate Director, Digital Grid, Networks’ Digital Platform

-Luís Matias holds a Licenciatura degree (2001) and a Master degree (2008) in Electrical Engineering and Computer Science from the Technical University of Lisbon.
+Luís Matias holds a Licenciatura, pre-Bologna 5 years degree (2001), and a pre-Bologna Master degree (2008) in Electrical Engineering and Computer Science from the Technical University of Lisbon.
 He is now contributing for the development of the Digital Grid, the new paradigm, at EDP Distribuição, the main DSO in Portugal.
 Just before he was part of the task force defining InovGrid, the Smart Grid project, the one brought him into the energy industry, and to EDP Group, in 2013.
-His past professional experience spans across different geographies, companies and sectors (Education, Consulting, Telecommunications, Microelectronics and Semiconductors), while encompassing a broad range of functions from the technical domain till the business counterpart (Junior Assistant Professor, Systems Engineer, Field Application Engineer, Business Analyst, Business Developer).
+His previous professional experience, 2000-2013, spans across different geographies, companies and sectors (Education, Consulting, Telecommunications, Microelectronics and Semiconductors), while encompassing a broad range of functions from the technical domain till the business counterpart (Junior Assistant Professor, Systems Engineer, Field Application Engineer, Business Analyst, Business Developer).